Code-Institute-Submissions/MP1-2/README.md

   ![Portfolio Page HTML Validator](readme-images/val-html-portfolio.png)
   - Contact (contact.html) - 3 errors found:
   ![Contact Page HTML Validator](readme-images/val-html-contact-bugs.png)
-  1. The first error was due to an additional space added after mailto:.
+  1. The first error was due to an additional space added after "mailto:".
 That space was deleted to eliminate the error.
-  2. The second was due to the value 95% for the width attribute on the iframe element.
+  2. The second was due to the value of 95% for the width attribute on the iframe element.
 This attribute was deleted and the width of this element is now controlled in the style.css file.
   3. The third error was due to the use of the frameborder attribute.
 This attribute was deleted to eliminate the error.
-After amending this errors the found no errors or warnings:
+After amending these errors the found no errors or warnings:
 ![Contact Page HTML Validator](readme-images/val-html-contact.png)

   - Resume (resume.html) - No errors or warnings.